ROMANS 8:

 Some of our dear brethren are still labouring under that

-Certainly, there are consequences of a life lived
+Certainly there are consequences of a life lived in the

-in the flesh, and might I say, very severe consequences.
+flesh, and, might I say, very severe consequences, but our eternal security is

 Before I go any further, I need to address the last part